 Jane taught at Mount View and Cathkin High Schools on the Cape Flats, during the 1980s.
 She was awarded a Masters Degree from the Institute of Education, University of London and then worked at UCT where she was involved in teacher and curriculum development.
 She was Director of the Mathematics Education Project and went on to establish UCT’s Schools Development Unit.
 She was National Programme Director at the Black Sash for eight years before returning recently to her roots in education by joining Wordworks.

-Financial and Operations Manager
+Publishing and Production Manager

 Edeline worked as a Secretary for the Ministry of Justice for three years before joining Wordworks in 2012.
 She has a National Diploma in Secretarial studies and has also attended short courses in computer studies, and office administration and communication.
 Edeline is currently studying towards a degree in Human Resources.

 Gabriel worked for the Public Service in various Ministries for more than sixteen years.
 He worked as Accounts Clerk, Human Resources Clerk, Accountant and then as Internal Auditor.
 He has Diplomas in Financial Accounting and in Credit Management.
 He also has a degree in Business Administration (BBA) and has done a Masters degree in Business Administration (MBA).
 Gabriel has been with Wordworks since 2010.